pedrocu/pedrocu.github.io/docs/progress_pics.md

 # Week 10
 ## Long time working on the data structures

 Sorry not to post pictures for so long.
 I was deep into the code, very little was getting done on the GUI, since I wanted to figure out a good way of keep the data in the tabs up to date and make it consistent and easy to "Save" the users work into a file.
-I wound up using a JSON format to save and "Open" the data.
+I wound up using a JSON format to “Save” and "Open" the data.
 This required a lot of work on the basic "sectors" tab along with creating a data object and testing.
-After that was done, the next two tabs were pretty stright forward, since I used OOP.
+After that was done, the next two tabs were straight forward, since I used OOP.

 ![Week-10](https://pedrocu.github.io/pics/Week10_image-1.JPG "Populated Regions Tab")